-User: an agency, person, group, organization, or other entity which has an existing written membership agreement with one of the parties to the Cooperative and Mutual Aid Agreement.
+User: an agency, person, group, organization, or other entity which has an existing written membership agreement to operate on ALMR with one of the parties to the Cooperative and Mutual Aid Agreement.
 The terms user and member are synonymous and interchangeable.
-All terms and conditions of the Cooperative and Mutual Aid agreement apply to local/municipal government agencies that are sponsored/represented by the State of Alaska.
+All terms and conditions of the Cooperative and Mutual Aid agreement defined apply to local/municipal government agencies that are sponsored/represented by the State of Alaska.

 User Council: governing body responsible for recommending all operational and maintenance decisions affecting the system.
-Under the direction and supervision of the Executive Council, the User Council has the responsibility for management oversight and operation of the system.
-The User Council oversees the development of system operations plans, procedures and policies under the direction and guidance of the Executive Council.
+Under the direction and supervision of the Executive Council, the User Council has the responsibility for management, oversight, and operation of the system.
+The User Council oversees the development of system operations plans, procedures, and policies.